 I made a few minor tweaks to Kim's original recipe, and you can see them integrated into the recipe below - most are stylistic more than anything.
 And I converted the recipe to weights for some of you.
-I wanted to bake it in a vintage batton cake pan I brought back from Portland a few weeks back (my $1 pan!), and aside from a slightly longer baking time, that was no problem.
+I wanted to bake it in a vintage baton cake pan I found in Portland a few years ago (my $1 pan!), and aside from a slightly longer baking time, that was no problem.
 I also decided I wanted more chocolate visible on top, and a bit of a sugary top crust.

 Rosemary Olive Oil Cake